 Substrate – Bedding should consist of a paper pulp product (like Carefresh or Yesterday’s News), newspaper or computer paper.
 Wood chips/shavings are not recommended as they can irritate a hamsters eyes and respiratory tract.

-Hide box – Hiding areas such as cardboard boxes, paper towel rolls, and tissue boxes should be provided to minimize stress and to give them somewhere to hide/sleep during daylight hours.
+Hide box – Hiding areas, such as cardboard boxes, paper towel rolls, and tissue boxes should be provided to minimize stress and to give them somewhere to hide/sleep during daylight hours.

 Cagemates – We recommend housing hamsters individually, as most species will fight with one another, regardless of gender.

 Treats – May include small pieces of vegetables, fruit, unsweetened cereal and hays such as timothy or orchard grass.
 Seeds and treat sticks are not recommended as a regular part of the diet because they are high in fat and low in protein and calcium.

 Always use two hands and be very gentle.
 Try to avoid exposing your pet to excessive noise, excitement and over-handling.
 If children are handling the hamster, have them sit on the floor and hold it in their laps.
 Only allow them to handle the pet with adult supervision!

 An initial visit to an exotic animal veterinarian is recommended when you first acquire your pet.
 The doctor will do a complete physical exam and spend some time discussing husbandry and diet.
 Thereafter, it is recommended that your pet be brought in every 6-12 months for routine physical exams, or sooner if your pet is showing signs of illness or another problem requiring medical attention.